 Social proof – testimonials, reviews, and stats

 B2B buyers love to do in-depth research on why others have bought your products and what they think about them.
 Save them researching time by showcasing your most recent reviews alongside a product.
 Elsewhere on your website you can include informative case studies that share positive buying experiences from existing clients.
-Prospective buyers like to feel secure in the knowledge that others are currently using your products and benefitting from them.
+Prospective buyers like to feel secure in the knowledge that others are currently using your products and benefiting from them.
 If you have prominent clients doing business with you, they should get a prominent place on this page.
 This not only further increases buyer confidence but also enhances trust in your company and its products.